andreahn/voting-app/README.md

 ```
 <h1>Setting up Apache </h1>

-Now open a new terminal<br>
+Now open a new terminal
 ```
 cd /etc/
 sudo gedit hosts
 ```
-Below the line that says "127.0.0.1 localhost", copy and paste the following:
+Below the line that says `127.0.0.1 localhost`, copy and paste the following:
 ```
 127.0.0.1 vote.gitctf
 ```